 The two most common data encryption methods are public key (also known as asymmetric) encryption and private key (or symmetric) encryption.

-Symmetric encryption (Private Key Encryption)
+Symmetric Encryption (Private Key Encryption)

-Asymmetric encryption (Public Key Encryption)
+Asymmetric Encryption (Public Key Encryption)

-Most Common Data Encryption Standards
+Most Common Data Encryption Technologies

 Triple DES (3DES) runs the DES algorithm, an outdated standard, three times.
 As it does this, it increases the DES key size of 56-bits to 168-bits, so it’s more difficult to compromise.
 That said, it does consume significant system resources.